 - Water

 It doesn’t matter what type of bean you choose – black beans, white beans (cannellini beans or navy beans), pinto beans, garbanzo beans – this method works for them all.
-You can also use this method for red kidney beans, but there are special considerations for cooking dried red kidney beans at home.

 It’s not NECESSARY to soak dried beans before cooking them, but it’s something you should consider.
 Here’s why: